 Carl H. Pforzheimer III is Manager of Chipco Asset Management, llc, and of Carl H. Pforzheimer & Co. llc.
 He has chaired the boards of the National Humanities Center, Pace University, and the Visiting Nurse Service of New York, and was president of the Scarsdale public schools.
 A board member at The New York Public Library and the Corning Museum of Glass and past President of the Harvard Alumni Association, he was elected a Fellow of the American Academy of Arts and Sciences in 2002 and serves as a member of the Academy’s Trust and was recently elected its Treasurer.

-Interim President of the CUNY Graduate Center
+Distinguished Professor and President of the CUNY Graduate Center

 Chase F. Robinson is the interim president of the Graduate Center of the City University of New York, the doctorate-granting institution of one of the nation’s largest universities.
 Dr. Robinson, a historian of the premodern Middle East, is also a Distinguished Professor of History.

 From 2008 through June 2013, he served as Provost and Senior Vice President of the Graduate Center.
 In this capacity, Dr. Robinson led a comprehensive planning process culminating in the Graduate Center’s Strategic Plan for 2012-2016, outlining the institution’s major goals.
 Dr. Robinson also worked with the Office of Institutional Advancement to secure major funding to enhance faculty support, helped establish the Graduate Center at the forefront of the digital evolution within higher education, expanded the Master’s of Liberal Studies program, and launched major initiatives, such as the Initiative for the Theoretical Sciences, the CUNY Institute for Language Education in Transcultural Context, and the Advanced Research Collaborative.